 \section{Introduction}

 Let $K$ be a number field, and let $C/K$ be a smooth curve of genus $g$.
 Faltings \cite{faltings} proved that when $g\geq 2$, the set of $K$-rational points on $C$, $C(K)$, is finite, and in fact $C(L)$ is finite for any finite extension $L/K$.
 It is natural to ask if similar finiteness results hold for the higher degree points of $C$.
 We say the degree of an algebraic point $P \in C(\overline{K})$ is the degree $[K(P):K]$, where $K(P)$ is the minimal field of definition for $P$.
-While in fact a curve of genus $g \geq 2$ may have infinitely many points of some degree $n > 1$, it is still an interesting problem to characterize when this occurs and prove finiteness results for ``sporadic'' points.
+While in fact a curve of genus $g \geq 2$ may have infinitely many points of some degree $n > 1$, it is still an interesting problem to characterize when this occurs and to prove finiteness results for ``sporadic'' points.
 There have been several recent works related to the study of higher degree points on families of hyperelliptic curves (see \cite{BGW, GM}) and on various modular curves (see \cite{BourdonVirayEtAl, Box, BGRW, BN, DEvHMZB, OS}).

 Instead of studying the points of $C$, one can take the perspective of studying the set of field extensions $K(P)/K$ generated by algebraic points $P \in C(\overline{K})$.
-This idea was suggested by Mazur and Rubin \cite{mazurrubin} in their program for Diophantine stability, where a variety over $K$ is said to be Diophantine stable for $L/K$ if its $K$-rational points and $L$-rational points coincide.
-A natural first question is to ask how many extensions generated by an algebraic point exist for a fixed degree when ordered by discriminant.
+This idea was suggested by Mazur and Rubin \cite{mazurrubin} in their Diophantine stability program, where a variety over $K$ is said to be Diophantine stable for $L/K$ if its $K$-rational points and $L$-rational points coincide.
+A natural first question to ask is: how many extensions generated by an algebraic point exist for a fixed degree when ordered by discriminant?

-We define the following functions for counting extensions of number fields by discriminant.
+Fixing the base field $K=\Q$, we define the following functions for counting number fields by discriminant.
 Let

 where $X > 0$ is a real number and $n \geq 1$ is any positive integer.
-For a fixed curve $C/K$, we define the counting function for extensions generated by an algebraic point of $C$ to be
+For a fixed curve $C/\Q$, we define the counting function for extensions generated by an algebraic point of $C$ to be

 We further define